 Research Project (20%): This is a group activity (5 students per group) that is intended to allow you to exercise your insights and analytical abilities to a real-life business/application.
 The paper can deal with a specific company (e.g. a publicly traded firm engaged in e-commerce), an emerging technology, compare two or more firms, discuss a particular business model, technology or any other topic that is relevant to the course subject to approval from the instructor.
 The general questions we are asking are: given your research on the company/technology (i.e. you have to do research and analysis), how well do you think it will perform in the future?
 What are the major issues facing this company/technology and how well do you think the company/industry is prepared to handle them?
 Rewards are given for going beyond the obvious (e.g. its future depends on its profitability) and applying some conceptual frameworks.
-The paper can adopt one of several styles but most importantly, whatever style is used must be done well.
-Presentations of the projects will be given in classes 20-24.
-There are 4 slots per class, 15 minutes per slot.
+Presentations of the projects will be given in classes 21-26.
+There are around 4 slots per class, 15 minutes per slot.
 Presentation quality will reflect clarity, level of effort, and content.
 Available slots will be filled on a first-come first-served basis.
+10 points for presentation and 10 points for the final project report (Format: A4, 1-inch margin on all sides, double-spaced, 11pt, Times New Roman, 8 pages including everything).